Skip to main content

 Michigan Dealer Licensing Requirements

-• Minimum 150 sq ft office with telephone, furniture, utilities, and restroom
+• Minimum 150 sq ft office space with telephone, desk, chairs, utilities, and restroom access

 Bond Details